What is cocaine?

 When illegal substances are consumed, it is usually not known how much active ingredient is in the drug or parts of it.
 This makes accurate dosing difficult and increases the likelihood of unintended effects.

 Cocaine often has extenders added, some of which enhance or prolong the effect.
-Pay attention to current substance alerts and use drug-checking services when possible.
+Pay attention to current substance alerts and use drug checking services when possible.

-taking cocaine can feel like:
+Taking cocaine can feel like:

 - euphoria